 What does it mean when EEOC gives you a right to sue?

-You do not have to tolerate illegal roadblocks when obtaining a job or accept working in a hostile environment.
+You do not have to tolerate workplace discrimination or accept working in a hostile environment.
 We are here to protect you and your livelihood.
-Call Ricotta & Marks, P.C., at 800-240-9269 or send us an e-mail to schedule your free initial consultation today.
+Call Ricotta & Marks, P.C., at 347-464-8694 or contact us to schedule your free initial consultation today.